 What is Encompassed in an Ecommerce Merchant Account?

 An Ecommerce merchant account in most instances has two parts.
 First, the merchant account created with the acquiring bank (similar to 5 Star Processing), gives you the capability to take debit & credit cards and other payment methods.
 What is the difference between Stripe and a merchant account?
 So the next part is the secure eCommerce payment gateway, through which online payments are tendered to the banking networks for approval.

 5 Star Processing Ecommerce merchant accounts include the following:

 - Accept All Major Card Brands.
 Effortlessly take Ecommerce payments from buyers utilizing debit or credit cards.

 - A complete Payment Gateway.
-Enhanced technology ensures the ultimate security for Ecommerce payments.
-All transactions are SSL encrypte with military-grade security ensuring data privacy and safeguarding sensitive card information from data breaches.
+Enhanced technology ensures the ultimate security for eCommerce payments.
+All transactions are SSL encrypted with military-grade security ensuring data privacy and safeguarding sensitive card information from data breaches.

 - Virtual Terminals.
 Securely accept mail, fax & mail orders (better known as MOTO).
 Unrestricted virtual terminals are usually included as a typical feature on all accounts.